This site contains affiliate links to products. I may receive a commission for purchases made through these links.

 After high school, I went off to college and worked my butt off to get my nursing degree (y’all, nursing school is HARD!).
 I have always loved kids and babies, and knew that I wanted to work with them.
 I got a job in pediatrics, did that for 6 years, and have been a nurse in neonatal intensive care units for the last 5 years.

 Nursing has been a great job for me.

 It supported us while KK was in pharmacy school, residency, and school again.
 I loved working three 12 hour shifts and having days off through the week.
 Even night shift was a blessing for me, because I’m not a morning person!
 I’ve met some of my best friends in my coworkers, and I’ve learned so much about life, and about death.

 I will forever be grateful for my almost 12 years as a nurse.
 However, it’s time for me to step away.
 I have a few reasons for this, but the biggest is this: because of my injury, I have arthritis, and it gets worse with use.
 I am in pain after every shift.
 Also, nursing is emotionally and mentally draining.
-I now want a fun, low stress job, where I can be my own boss and set my own hours.
+I have been dreaming of a fun, low stress job, where I can be my own boss and set my own hours.
 I’m now making that happen for myself.

 I followed my dream, but my dream changed.

 I’m blessed to have options other than nursing, and an encouraging husband.
 I am taking a risk and pursuing my new dream.
 As a small business owner, I can work at home, and I have the flexibility to travel as much as we can.
 I no longer have to work nights or holidays, or be in pain from just doing my job.

 So, I am saying goodbye to nursing.
 It may be a forever goodbye, or it may be a “see you later” goodbye.
 Either way, I am excited about this new chapter in my life.